-Describes the procedures and provides necessary information about using this machine as a printer.
-This manual is included as a PDF file on the CD-ROM labeled "Operating Instructions for Printer".
+Describes the procedures and provides necessary information about using this machine.
+This manual is included as a PDF file on the CD-ROM labeled "Operating Instructions".

-Network Printing Guide Operating Instructions
+Network Printing Guide

 Describes the procedures and provides necessary information about setting up and using the printer under the network environment.
-We recommend this manual as your first choice to read, and it is included as a PDF file on the CD-ROM labeled "Operating Instructions for Printer" (this manual).
+We recommend this manual as your first choice to read, and it is included as a PDF file on the CD-ROM labeled "Operating Instructions" (this manual).

-PostScript 3 Unit Type 1045 Operating Instructions Supplement
+PostScript 3 Operating Instructions Supplement

 Describes the menus and features you can set using the PostScript 3 printer driver.
-This manual is provided as a PDF file on the CD-ROM labeled "Oper-ating Instructions for Printer".
+This manual is provided as a PDF file on the CD-ROM labeled "Operating Instructions".